harvard-edtech/caccl-deploy/README.md

 `taskMemory` - memory in MB assigned to each task.
 Default is "512".
 See note below.

+`targetDeregistrationDelay` - number of seconds between when the load balancer stops sending requests to a target (i.e. an app task instance) and when it actually deregisters the target.
+See [Deregistration Delay](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#deregistration-delay).

 `gitRepoVolume` - You can ignore this unless you have the very edge case situation in which your app needs a private git repo to be checked out to an attached volume.
 In which case set the mount path with `appContainerPath` and the `repoUrlSecretArn` with the ARN of a SecretsManager entry containing the full url of the github repo, including username and password.

 **Database & cache options**